Is this article for you? It covers services only available to Give Lively member nonprofits.

 On March 26, 2024, the California Attorney General’s Office published finalized rules on how to implement Assembly Bill 488 (AB-488), which established new regulations around the way nonprofits conduct online fundraising.

-The most important issues are the legal requirements imposed on all nonprofits identified as “delinquent” by the California Attorney General’s Office or appearing on the “revocation” lists of the California Franchise Tax Board (FTB) or the Internal Revenue Service (IRS).
-The new regulations also require a charitable fundraising platform like Give Lively to check data from these agencies on a regular basis and restrict access to its fundraising tools by delinquent or revoked charities.
+The most important issues are the legal requirements imposed on all nonprofits identified as “delinquent” by the California Attorney General’s Office, appearing on the “revocation” list of the California Franchise Tax Board (FTB) or showing an indeterminate tax-exempt status with the Internal Revenue Service (IRS).
+The new regulations also require a charitable fundraising platform like Give Lively to check data from these agencies on a regular basis and restrict access to its fundraising tools by charities with delinquent, revoked or indeterminate status.

 Importantly, California delinquency/revocation may apply to nonprofits based in California as well as all nonprofits headquartered outside the state but required to register in California to solicit charitable donations there.